goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 **Independent-samples _t_-test**

-For our purposes, we can assume that we have met the assumptions (we'll look at variance later on).
+For our purposes, we can conclude that we have met the assumptions (we'll look at variance later on).
 We can now perform an independent-samples _t_-test, also known as a two-sample test.
 Notice the `~` symbol, which is indicative of _formulas_ in R. We are using it to say that we'd like to examine `extra` "by" the `group` variable:

 ```r
 t.test(extra ~ group, sleep)